-Surgical drains are applied to promote healing and control swelling.
+Surgical drains are required to promote healing and control swelling.
 Patients should rest and avoid any strenuous activity that can put stress on the abdomen for two to four weeks.
-Once the patient is feeling better in a few days, they should start activities such as walking to help them to avoid complications such as blood clots.
+After a few days, they should start activities, such as walking, to help them to avoid complications, such as blood clots.
 In two weeks, patients may resume normal activities and return to work.
 Exercise may be resumed in six weeks.

 The cost of surgery will vary depending on the geographic location, the extent of the surgery, and the surgeon’s experience.
 According to the American Society of Plastic Surgeons (ASPS), the average surgeon’s fee for tummy tuck surgery in 2014 was $5,493.
 However, this cost does not include operating room fees, anesthesia, and any other surgery-related expenses.

 Patients will experience some discomfort, bruising, and swelling, which will subside each day.
 Pain can be controlled with prescription medication.
 Dr. O’Toole also places a pain pump for the first three days to help lessen muscle pain.

 There will be some scarring after tummy tuck surgery, which will fade and become less noticeable over time.
 Fading of scars will vary depending on the patient’s ability to heal and genetic factors.
 Dr. O’Toole creates the incision low in the bikini area, making it easy to hide scars under a bathing suit and underwear.

 Results are designed to last a lifetime; however, it is important to maintain results with a healthy lifestyle.
 Significant weight gain or subsequent pregnancy can cause a reversal of the results.

 Frequently Asked Questions